Altair-Bueno/poc-jwt/spring-ping/README.md

 # Spring Ping

-Provides ping responses for authorised users.
+Provides ping responses for authorized users.

 More information about the available endpoints [here](openapi.yml)